 Reuben College was founded to help meet the University of Oxford's need to accommodate a growing demand for more graduate students, who are the engines behind Oxford's research success.
 The College is dedicated to fostering interdisciplinary exchange between the humanities and sciences, within an inclusive, innovative, and impact-oriented community.
 It intends to provide a scholarly home where students will thrive in an environment driven by entrepreneurial thinking, collaborative working and intellectual discovery.

 College life is built on a rich programme of academic activity designed to encourage innovative thinking on some of the big challenges of the future.
 A strong entrepreneurial spirit runs through the College, and our diverse fellowship bring skills and experiences to support college members with advancing their research impacts, engaging with the public, and developing and outreach and communications initiatives to connect with the wider world.

-The college is located near the Oxford city centre, in the heart of the University Science Area and housed in stunning, architecturally-renowned buildings from the late 19th and early 20th century, including the Grade-II-listed Jackson and Worthington buildings, and the Abbot’s Kitchen, which is modelled after the 14th-century octagonal Abbot’s Kitchen at Glastonbury Abbey.
-The buildings are all undergoing a major programme of refurbishment to create purpose-designed, flexible and accessible spaces for college life, including areas for quiet study, group meetings, social occasions, and offices.
+The college is located near the Oxford city centre, in the heart of the University Science Area and housed in stunning, architecturally-renowned buildings from the late 19th and early 20th centuries, including the Grade-II-listed Jackson and Worthington buildings, and the Abbot’s Kitchen, which is modelled upon the 14th-century octagonal Abbot’s Kitchen at Glastonbury Abbey.

-We expect to admit around 100 students in our opening year starting autumn 2021, rising thereafter to up to 200 students per year.
 As this is a new college, there is an exciting opportunity for students to play a vital role in shaping the Reuben College ethos and the activities that support it.
-If this sounds like something that interests and inspires you, please follow the links below to find out more.